crunchydevops/petone/glusterfs_on_ubuntu/README.md

  51.68.5.207 gusterfs-client
 ```
 ## Installation
-Note: Use locahost IP on each hostname to avoid NAT redirecting
+Note: Use locahost IP on the host you are connected rathe its ip public address to avoid NAT redirecting
 On both glusterfs1 and glusterfs2 , type that:
 ```shell script
 apt-get install software-properties-common -y